-Detailed consultation has occurred with the Department of State Development, Infrastructure, Local Government and Planning on the both the conditioned process and the content of associated documentation to council for agreement for lease/lease approvals.
+Detailed consultation has occurred with the Department of State Development, Infrastructure, Local Government and Planning on the both the conditioned process and the associated documentation to be provided to council for AFL/lease approvals.

-Council's Legal Services team has been consulted on the form/contents of related reports to council associated with lease approvals for the Nicholas Street Precinct.
+Council's Legal Services team have been consulted on the form and contents of this report and its attachments.